Cliff Simon: Early life

-Acting career
+Career

 In 1982, after serving his two-year term in the air force, he landed a job teaching windsurfing and waterskiing at a resort hotel.
 A stage show was in production at the resort, and Simon was informed by one of the performers that the choreographer was looking for a gymnast.

-Taking that job, he performed worldwide in various stage productions as a dancer/acrobat, culminating as a performer at the Moulin Rouge, Paris, in 1989; he later authored Paris Nights: My Year at the Moulin Rouge, a book about his time in Paris.
+Taking the job, Simon performed worldwide in various stage productions as a dancer/acrobat.
+In 1989, he was cast as a performer at the Moulin Rouge in Paris, France, Europe.
+He would later author the book Paris Nights: My Year at the Moulin Rouge (2016), a memoir of his time in Paris.

-Whilst studying drama, Simon secured himself a modelling agent and enjoyed success in ramp, print and television commercials.
+While studying drama, Simon secured himself a modelling agent and enjoyed success in ramp, print, and television commercials.
 Simon received recognition as a model in South Africa and was asked to enter the Mr. South Africa talent and action man competition.
 On winning this competition in 1992, Simon was offered an audition on the television series, Egoli: Place of Gold.
 After three months as guest star on the show, he accepted a lead role which he continued for six years.

-He immigrated to the US in 2000, arriving in Los Angeles.
+Simon emigrated to the US in 2000, arriving in Los Angeles.
 Simon secured an agent, and landed a guest star role with Don Johnson on the hit TV series, Nash Bridges.
 A short time after that, he acquired the guest star role of Ba'al on Stargate SG-1.
 Ba'al became a recurring character for six seasons and was featured in the 2008 Stargate movie Stargate: Continuum.
 In 2015, Simon appeared in a video as Ba'al for the conservation group, Sea Shepherd.

 In July 2015, Simon was cast in a supporting role in the sci-fi/thriller film Project Eden.

 In 2019, Simon presented the travelogue documentary Into the Unknown (Uncharted Mysteries UK title) which premiered on The History Channel in the UK on 24 February 2020.
 The premise of that show was solo global travel, searching for hidden clues to "history's most nightmarish myths."

 Personal life

 In 1997, Simon and his wife Collette were married in a game lodge in South Africa.

 In 2005, Simon became a United States citizen.

-He was killed in a kiteboarding accident in Topanga, California, on 9 March 2021, at the age of 58.
+Cliff Simon died due to a kiteboarding accident in Topanga, California on 9 March 2021 at the age of 58.